sharetribe/flex-docs/src/docs/operator-guides/hiring-developer-to-build-your-flex-marketplace/index.md

 for help.

 You also need to communicate to the developers how the marketplace looks visually.
-The fastest option is to follow the visual style of the Flex Template.
+The fastest option is to follow the visual style of the Sharetribe Web Template.
 However, you might have a completely unique visual style in mind.
 In this case, you either need to adjust the design files yourself to communicate the visual style you want, or hire a designer to do this work for you.
 Many Flex Experts also offer design services you can hire.

 ### The required budget

-Using one of the Flex Templates as a basis, building a unique marketplace concept typically requires at least 100 hours of development.
+Using the Sharetribe Web Template as a basis, building a unique marketplace concept typically requires at least 100 hours of development.